-Effective Communication in Healthcare is a mini course that provides an understanding of how to communicate effectively and efficiently within a healthcare setting.
+Effective Communication in Healthcare is a micro course that provides an understanding of how to communicate effectively and efficiently within a healthcare setting.
 This course begins by giving an overview of the importance and purpose of effectively communicating within a healthcare setting.
 It then discusses the skills behind effective communication.

-Ethics and Professionalism is a mini course that provides an understanding of how to successfully display professionalism in regards to ethical and responsible behavior.
+Ethics and Professionalism is a micro course that provides an understanding of how to successfully display professionalism in regards to ethical and responsible behavior.
 This course gives an overview of professionalism and ethical standards.

 As a continuation of Designing Older Adult Exercise Programs, this course encompasses a deeper study of designing safe and effective exercise programs for older adults.
 Going beyond the basic exercise recommendations for this population, students will, by the end of this course, be able to design an appropriate fitness regimen taking into consideration critical information such as a client’s age, gender, health history, current health conditions and exercise history.

-Factors and Complications is a mini course that provides an understanding of the factors and complications that are associated with blood collection.
+Factors and Complications is a micro course that provides an understanding of the factors and complications that are associated with blood collection.
 This course gives an overview of the factors that influence the ability to perform venipuncture successfully and the complications associated with collecting blood.

-Factors Involved in Venipuncture is a mini course that provides an understanding of the factors involved in venipuncture or skin puncture site selection.
+Factors Involved in Venipuncture is a micro course that provides an understanding of the factors involved in venipuncture or skin puncture site selection.
 This course gives an overview of adequate and inadequate veins for phlebotomy.

 This course is designed for students to gain an understanding of the musculoskeletal and functional anatomy of the female pelvis, including the reproductive system, the hormonal/endocrine system and key muscles of the Pelvic Pyramid™.
 Emphasis is placed on joint range of motion (ROM), bone density, hip stability, mobility and the pelvic floor muscles (PFM).